sharpbai/directsond_record/README.md

 directsond_record
 =================

-A C# test program using driectsond recording audio
+A C# test program using DirectSound recording audio